Dan-Matthews-23/finishing-touch/README.md

 #### Limited colour palette

-I took inspiration for this project from sucessful food apps such as Just Eat.
+I took inspiration for this project from successful food apps such as Just Eat.
 I note that their three primary colours are white, black and orange.
 I wanted to replicate that simplistic approach and have adopted a similar colour scheme.

 ### Reflections